mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/index.md

 Mendix is the standard low-code development platform to be used on top of IBM Cloud.
 This means you can utilize IBM as a single contact for using Mendix on IBM Cloud.

+Discover all the details of these exciting partnerships in the chapters and pages below.

 {{< partial "cards/sap.html" >}}
 {{< partial "cards/ibm.html" >}}